wlu-labs/research-students-fall-2025-desa-thomas/weekly.md

 #### inference.py
     - Ran inference.py on the entire H100 GPU instead of 1/2 of it.
 There is now 80 gb of VRAM.
 Should run fine

+## Friday, Nov 21

+### Tasks/Problems to Address
+    - Log evaluation metrics on wandb for global server and each individual client (federated xtp)
+    - Access Federatedly trained global LLM model (Make note of how many clients trained the model and how the data was split)
+    - Evaluated the global model (Inference.py) save error metrics for predictions